-After recently running out of supplies of pentobarbital, some states have obtained the lethal injection drug from compound pharmacies.
+After recently running out of supplies of pentobarbital, some states have obtained the lethal injection drug from compound pharmacies or are experimenting with untested drug combos.

 Compounding pharmacies aren't subject to FDA regulation, raising concerns about drug contamination.
 Lawyers for inmates allege pentobarbital can cause a possibly painful and prolonged death.
 Several states, including Georgia, have enacted secrecy laws around the origins of their lethal drugs.